mklemm/jaxb-rich-contract-plugin/README.md

 because legacy code and libraries have to be used.

-With the `modifier` plugin, you can make the public interface of your classes immutable via the `immutable` plugin, but at the same time provide a handle to modify the state of your objects anyway vi a reference that needs to be queried explicitly.
+With the `modifier` plugin, you can make the public interface of your classes immutable via the `immutable` plugin, but at the same time provide a handle to modify the state of your objects anyway via a reference that needs to be queried explicitly.

 This plugin is intended for use while refactoring existing code to a more "functional" and thread-friendly